pitchmuc/adobe-analytics-api-2.0/README.md

 There is a feature to retrieve the Workspace projects and the components used.\
 Refer to this [documentation on Project](./docs/projects.md) for more information.

+## Knowledge Graph

+You can build an RDF Knowledge Graph out of your Adobe Analytics implementation, connecting your dimensions, metrics, segments, calculated metrics, and Workspace projects, along with their usage and co-occurrence relationships.\
+More information on the [Knowledge Graph documentation](./docs/knowledgegraph.md)

 ## Logging capability